alexbeletsky/backbone-computedfields/README.md

 ##Dependency function

 Computed field might have dependency not only on internal model attributes, but on external objects too.
 For instance, the product show price depends on currency selected by user in currency widget.
-Besides properties names, `depends: []` can accept function, that is responsible to fire callback if change occured.
+Besides properties names, `depends: []` can accept function, that is responsible to fire callback if change occurred.

 ```js
 computed: {